Scrimp on the slack; splurge on the sparkle – Hamster core philosophy.

 As you can see, if you sum the high ends of each of the categories full time travel can be very expensive.
 But to keep expenses down it is as simple as stopping moving.
 Transport expenses drop to only local tram fare.
 The peer-to-peer medium term apartment rental will have a hefty discount.
 The kitchen cuts out the premium for restaurant food, and in my case eliminates bar profit on beers.

-I really like the concept of ‘king for a day’.
+As indicated in the header line to this page, I really like the concept of ‘king for a day’.
 Instead of living at a consistent quality of life, I enjoy being pretty rough for a while, then absolutely reveling in some hedonistic time.
 For me, this manifests mostly when someone joins me for a while.
-Save on the slack, splurge on the sparkle.